equalitie/ouisync/doc/paper.md

 ### Network protocol

+⚠️ **TODO** ⚠️: Talk about peer discovery and establishing connections (NAT traversal, ...)

 #### Connections

 In ouisync two replicas can be connected to each other using more than one physical connection.
-The reason for this is to support different transports  (e.g. TCP, QUIC,  and Bluetooth) or even multiple instances of a single transport (e.g. two replicas that simultaneously connect to each other via TCP end up with two connections).
+The reason for this is to support different transports  (e.g. TCP, QUIC, Bluetooth, ...) or even multiple instances of a single transport (e.g. two replicas that simultaneously connect to each other via TCP end up with two connections).
 All physical connections to a single peer are multiplexed into a single logical connection to avoid duplicating messages.
-This logical connection is then further demultiplexed into multiple logical channels, where each channel is used only for communication pertaining to a single repository.
+This logical connection is then further demultiplexed into multiple virtual connections, where each such connection is used only for communication pertaining to a single repository.

 #### Initial handshake